Derived automorphism groups of K3 surfaces of Picard rank 1: Flow

 For any stability condition $\sigma$, we define a sign $\epsilon = \epsilon(\sigma)\in \{\pm 1\}$ by the condition that $v(E_+)=v(A_+)$ lies in $\CC^{\epsilon(\sigma)}$. \begin{lemma} The sign $\epsilon(\sigma)$ is locally constant on the complement of $W_\Z$. \end{lemma}

-\begin{proof} By Lemma \ref{wall1}, the object $A_+$ is locally constant along any $(+)$-wall, and on the complement of the set of $(+)$-walls.
-By definition, it follows that $\epsilon$ is locally constant along both types of strata.
+\begin{proof} By Lemma \ref{wall1}, the object $A_+$ is locally constant on the complement of the set of $(+)$-walls.
+By definition, it follows that $\epsilon$ is also locally constant on this complement.

-Similarly, $E_-$ is locally constant on $(-)$-walls and their complement; if we restrict further to the complement of $W_\Z$, the same holds for $A_-$.
-But due to Lemma \ref{x} (d) and Lemma \ref{z}, the objects $A_\pm$ lie in different connected components of the cone $\CC$; thus the object $A_-$ also determines the sign $\epsilon(\sigma)$, which is therefore also locally constant along these strata.
+Similarly, $E_-$ is locally constant on the complement of the $(-)$-walls and if we restrict further to the complement of $W_\Z$, the same holds for $A_-$.
+But due to Lemma \ref{x} (d) and Lemma \ref{z}, on the complement of $W_\Z$ the objects $A_\pm$ lie in different connected components of the cone $\CC$; thus the object $A_-$ also determines the sign $\epsilon(\sigma)$.

 Now recall from Remark \ref{rem:pmwallsintersect} (b) that a $(+)$-wall can only coincide with a $(-)$-wall if they are contained in $W_\Z$.
-This implies that $\epsilon(\sigma)$ is locally constant on $\Stab(X) \setminus W_\Z$. \end{proof}
+Thus we have proved that $\epsilon(\sigma)$ is locally constant on $\Stab(X) \setminus W_\Z$. \end{proof}

 Define a complex number of unit modulus by

 Finally, define a nonzero vector

 \begin{lemma} The flow